29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 You can use menthol in many different forms.

 I like essential oils.
-I dilute menthol with what’s called a carrier oil (grape seed oil or jojoba oil – a carrier oil has no specific property and it helps “carry” the essential oil where you want to apply it).
+I dilute menthol with a carrier oil (grape seed oil or jojoba oil—a carrier oil that has no specific property and helps “carry” the essential oil where you want to apply it).

-Once diluted, you can apply it to pain sites with a roller container, which is a small bottle with a “marble” at the opening that allows you to “roll” the oil over your skin.
+Once diluted, you can apply it to pain sites with a roller container.
+A roller container is a small bottle with a “marble” at the opening that allows you to “roll” the oil over your skin.

-After all, we know our nervous system is misfiring when we have Fibro pains, so it’s only logical that it would take a bit for the nerve signals to travel back to the brain.
+After all, we know our nervous system is misfiring when we have Fibro pains, so it’s only logical that the nerve signals would take a bit to travel back to the brain.

 Another natural product I like is camphor.
-It has the same type of action as the menthol does.
-It is warm at first, then it is cold.
+It has the same type of action as menthol.
+It is warm at first, then cold.
 It works wonderfully well on all sorts of aches and pains.

-I find mine at the health stores, or the natural food stores and co-ops.
+I find mine at health stores, natural food stores, and co-ops.
 If you ask an associate for help, I am confident they will know exactly what you are referring to.

-One note of caution: DO NOT apply essential oils directly to you skin.
-Keep in mind that they are ultra-concentrated and as such extremely potent.
+One note of caution: DO NOT apply essential oils directly to your skin.
+They are ultra-concentrated and, as such, extremely potent.

 It could hurt you!
-Think about it this way: taking a hot shower is relaxing, but you wouldn’t take a shower with boiling water.
-Moderate heat is nice.
-Extreme heat is not.
-Same with essential oils.
+Think about it this way: taking a hot shower is relaxing, but you wouldn’t do it with boiling water.
+Moderate heat is nice, but extreme heat is not.
+The same goes for essential oils.

 6- Use the good of hot and cold packs